 Historically, one of the first types of tiny homes was yurts, occupied by tribes that moved frequently around Central Asia in the fifth century B.C.

-Yurts experienced a boom in popularity in the United States in the 1970s, with people such as Bill Coperthwaite and Kirk Bachman modernizing traditional designs and encouraging yurt living.
+Yurts experienced a boom in popularity in the United States in the 1970s, thanks in part to innovators like Bill Coperthwaite and Kirk Bachman.
+By modernizing traditional designs, they helped introduce yurts as viable long-term living spaces and encouraged broader interest in yurt living.

 [Related: The History of Yurts: From Nomadic Tribes to Modern Glampers]